DataDog/documentation/content/en/logs/log_collection/_index.md

 {{< site-region region="eu" >}}

-The secure TCP endpoint is `tcp-intake.logs.datadoghq.eu:443` (or port `1883` for insecure connections).
+The secure TCP endpoint is `tcp-intake.logs.datadoghq.eu 443` (or port `1883` for insecure connections).

 You must prefix the log entry with your [Datadog API Key][1], e.g.: